 To constitute an offense, the harassment must be based on membership in a protected class.
 Sexual and racial harassment, as well as harassment based on national origin, are the most common forms of discriminatory harassment in California.

 Not all acts of harassment create a hostile work environment.
 As a general rule, the more often unwelcome harassment occurs and the more severe it is, the more likely it is that a court will regard the work environment as hostile.
-Contact our OC lawyers today to find out if you have a claim and what you need to do to preserve your right to bring a claim for harassment against your employer.
+Contact our OC discrimination lawyers today to find out if you have a claim and what you need to do to preserve your right to bring a claim for harassment against your employer.

 Filing a claim, complaining to an employer, or supporting another employee’s claim (for example, by answering an investigator’s questions truthfully) are protected acts.
 Employees who experience retaliation for engaging in a protected act are entitled to a remedy.
 Our Irvine lawyers can help you.
 Call our Orange County, Ca office to receive the help you deserve.

-If you or someone you know has been discriminated against in the workplace, speaking with our Irvine employment lawyers would provide you with several tools to help evaluate your situation and determine what options are available to obtain compensation for the damages you’ve been forced to sustain.
-Call 844-724-9200 to reach our Irvine attorneys who have helped obtain more than $200,000,000 for victims throughout the state of California.
+If you or someone you know has been discriminated against in the workplace, speaking with our employment lawyers would provide you with several tools to help evaluate your situation and determine what options are available to obtain compensation for the damages you’ve been forced to sustain.
+Call 844-724-9200 to reach our employment discrimination attorneys who have helped obtain more than $200,000,000 for victims throughout the state of California.

 The Cooper Law Firm was great!
 I had 2 experiences with them and it was easy and hassle free and also took up very little of my time.
 My out comes were great with both cases.
 Everyone at the office was very nice and helpful as well.